MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagpstpath-canonical-property.md

 api_type:
 - COM
 ms.assetid: a246d1aa-a08c-4687-a24e-168803cfdd6f
-description: "Contains the location of the object in the personal folder store to create or configure."
+description: "Contains the location of the object in the personal folder store to create or configure for Outlook 2013 or Outlook 2016."
 ---

 # PidTagPstPath Canonical Property